stuartlangridge/website-1/content/archive-index.md

 noindex: true
 ---

-This page contains links to all content on the site to facilitate comprehensive archiving.
+This page contains links to all content on the site to facilitate comprehensive archiving by the wayback machine.

 Human readers probably want [Nerdy Day Trips](/) or the [Nerdy Day Trips Blog](/blog).